Lime hits million-ride milestone in NZ, boss open to e-scooter tax

 It could be that Lime's technology enforces a 10km/h speed limit in shared spaces such as the Britomart precinct, for example.

-"We're keen to work with the city to find out those area were we could potentially limit the speed," Sun says.
+"We're keen to work with the city to find out those areas where we could potentially limit the speed," Sun says.

 One Lime manager told the Herald there needed to be a degree of onus on the user.
 Toyota doesn't get blamed if the driver of a Corolla gets a speeding ticket, for example.